The Hinduja Foundation

 • Museum collections (Tate Foundation South Asian Acquisition Committee, V&A Nehru Gallery)

-• Cultural centers (Bharatiya Vidya Bhavan, Asia House)
+• Cultural centres (Bharatiya Vidya Bhavan, Asia House)

 • Heritage preservation